FrancisBanville/ms_interpreting_probabilities/README.md

-An important aspect to consider when estimating or using interaction probabilities is knowing if they describe the probability of potential or realized interactions, as these two types of interaction have distinct meanings and sources of uncertainty and variability.
+An important aspect to consider when estimating or using interaction probabilities is knowing if they describe the probability of potential or realized interactions, as these two types of interactions have distinct meanings and sources of uncertainty and variability.
 A potential (regional) interaction is defined as the biological or ecological capacity of two taxa to interact (i.e., the probability that they interact if they were to encounter each other,